Skip to content

 You may wish to also think about:

-- Setting times to review the plan, not just annually or when there are significant changes;
+• Setting times to discuss the plan, not just annually or when there are significant changes;

 Physical contact should be given in a manner, which is safe, protective and avoids the arousal of sexual expectations, feelings or in any way which reinforces sexual stereotypes.

-The following include areas which could involve physical contact and which you might want to include in your Safer Caring Plan:
+Showing affection could involve physical contact and which you should include in your Safer Caring Plan:

 Showing Affection